VerdantCap/openfabric-test/README.md

 5. **Streamlit Errors**
    - If you encounter `AttributeError: module 'streamlit' has no attribute 'experimental_rerun'`, update to the latest version of Streamlit
    - The application now uses `st.rerun()` instead of the deprecated `st.experimental_rerun()`

-## 🔮 Future Enhancements

-Potential improvements for future versions:

-1. **Enhanced User Interface**
-   - Implement drag-and-drop functionality for uploading reference images
-   - Add animation controls for 3D models

-2. **Voice Interaction**
-   - Implement voice-to-text for natural interaction
-   - Add text-to-speech for system responses

-3. **Enhanced LLM Integration**
-   - Support for more local LLM options
-   - Fine-tuning capabilities for specific domains

-4. **Deployment Improvements**
-   - Add Kubernetes deployment configuration
-   - Implement CI/CD pipeline for automated testing and deployment

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.